-Native to South America, Guinea Pigs are another popular rodent pet.
-They are a great choice of small pet, as they are healthy and hardy animals and easy to care for and have varied personalities among individuals that make each Guinea unique: Some Guineas are shy and withdrawn, while others are dominant and outgoing.
-A unique trait among Guineas is that they purr just like cats when they’re happy, along with several other adorable vocalizations.
+Native to South America, guinea pigs are another popular rodent pet.
+They are a great choice of small pet, as they are healthy and hardy animals and easy to care for and have varied personalities among individuals that make each guinea pig unique.
+Some guinea pigs are shy and withdrawn, while others are dominant and outgoing.
+A unique trait among guineas is that they purr just like cats when they’re happy, along with several other adorable vocalizations.

 A healthy mouse in captivity can easily live for up to 30 months, but they typically live for 18–24 months.
 They are nocturnal and mostly active at night, and although they are social animals, they are also fine to live alone, especially males.

 - Hamster vs. Mouse: Which Pet Should You Get?
 (With Pictures)